-Their suggestions may just lead to a totally unique vacation.
-Don't try to do too much or you really end up doing nothing, seeing nothing and learning nothing.
+Their suggestions may lead to a unique vacation.
+Don't try to do too much, or you end up doing nothing, seeing nothing and learning nothing.

 Sit outdoors at a cafe or a park and savour that local feeling.
 Watch tourists and pretend you aren't.
 And when you get home, allow yourself time to get settled in.

-Don't rush into your work without having a chance to really think through your experience.
-Also remember, with delays in airline trips now, it is really better to plan more time gaps.
+Don't rush into your work without having a chance to think through your experience.
+Remember, with delays in airline trips now, it is better to plan more time gaps.

-9. Choose a vacation that fits your budget
+9. Choose a destination that fits your budget

 You may go beyond or under this specific amount.
-But it is always good to have an anchor around which you can make decisions on what really make a trip.
+But it is always good to have an anchor around which you can decide what makes a trip.

 Once you are in a place, don't cheap out on the experiences.
-This is especially true in places that are harder to reach.
+This avoidance of cheapskate decision is mostly right in areas that are harder to reach.

-You have already spent so much to be there, what is another hundred dollars to see the ancient paintings in a tomb or take that plane ride to see the mountain ranges in its spectacular beauty or a Land Rover ride into the jungle?
+You have already spent so much to be there.
+What are another hundred dollars to see the ancient paintings in a tomb or take that plane ride to see the mountain ranges in its spectacular beauty or a Land Rover ride into the jungle?
 Experiences are the only things worth buying!

 When you are on vacation, it is always good to have options.
 What if the mountain passes are closed?
-Or, there is so much algae in the water you can't really snorkel.
-Or, there is a tsunami and you can't do much.
+Or, there are so many algae in the water you can't snorkel.
+Or, there is a tsunami, and you can't do much.

 Places like New Zealand or British Columbia offer you the seas, the mountains and wine country.
 Nepal offers you temples and pilgrimages, trekking and mountaineering, kayaking and rafting, safaris, cultural festivals and world heritage and nature sites.

-Thailand offers the mountains, beaches, excellent and cheap food and cultural festivals, Buddhism, as well as cheap entertainment and the world's greatest foot massages right at the airports!
-There are other places that have so much to offer.
+Thailand offers the mountains, beaches, excellent and cheap food and cultural festivals, Buddhism, as well as affordable entertainment and the world's most fantastic foot massages right at the airports!
+No other place has so much to offer.

 11. Go for what is truly gorgeous

-Go for the truly gorgeous.
-Places that cannot just be compared to anywhere else.
+Go for the truly beautiful.
+Places that cannot compare to anywhere else.
 Go for this, no matter what the cost.

-Maldives would be my choice for beach holidays.
-My choices, include mountain climbing and trekking the Himalayas, skiing in Switzerland, diving and snorkeling in the Maldives, cottaging in Canada, festivals in the Philippines, pilgrimage in Israel, temples in Cambodia or Indonesia, wine tasting in Alsace of New Zealand, and culinary adventure in France or Hanoi.
+The Maldives would be my choice for beach holidays.
+My picks include mountain climbing and trekking the Himalayas, skiing in Switzerland, diving and snorkelling in the Maldives, cottaging in Canada, festivals in the Philippines, pilgrimage in Israel, temples in Cambodia or Indonesia, wine tasting in Alsace of New Zealand, and culinary adventure in France or Hanoi.

 12. Visit friends and families on your vacation

 Oh, maybe not.
-But hey there are many cool relatives.
+There are many cold relatives.
 But follow the rule.
 Three days only, please.
 Fish and families last that long.